 Does your cat love to scratch your furniture?
 I have two cats, and one of them likes to knead his claws into my furniture and believe it, not this fellow does have a scratch post within a foot of the one of the sofa couch we own, but I think he just loves the fabric!
 He does use his scratching post – but just not that often.

-But I am not about to invest in new furniture, just because He will most likely scratch any new furniture!
-And he’s a sneaky little guy, and he scratches at night when we’re all asleep at night.
+But I am not about to invest in new furniture, just because He will most likely scratch the new furniture!
+He’s a sneaky little guy, and he scratches at night when we’re all asleep at night.

 The double-sided tape didn’t work for me, just due to the fact I didn’t check it often enough to make sure it was sticky all the time, and this little fur baby would simply scratch right next to it.

 Here’s the Sweet Little Problem Child Cat!
 He is eight years old and has zero desire to stop scratching our corners of any piece of furniture!
 This set of furniture is about five years old, and he all by himself has managed to do a great job of destroying it!
 GRRRR!!!